-- Minimum liquidity: 3-month average daily traded volume (ADTV) in USD equal to or exceeding 1 million USD. - Revenues: more than 50% of revenues generated within the sectors associated with the gold mining theme.
+- Minimum liquidity: 3-month average daily traded volume (ADTV) in USD equal to or exceeding 1 million USD. - Revenues: 50% or more revenues generated within the sectors associated with the gold mining theme.
 The threshold is lowered to 45% for existing constituents.
 Companies with RBICS Focus classification from one of the associated sectors are also selected.